 |Point Yamu Suite||

 |One-bedroom Pool Villa||

 |COMO Pool Villa||

-Children are welcomed at this family friendly resort, with a dedicated kid’s play zone, lots of educational and exciting activities to keep little ones entertained and babysitting on request.
+Children are welcomed at this family friendly resort, with a dedicated kid’s play zone, kids club, lots of educational and exciting activities to keep little ones entertained and babysitting on request.
 The two and three bedroom villas are ideal for families as they feel like a private home and offer plenty of space.
 There are also many rooms and suites which interconnect.
-Child size bathrobes and slipper, highchairs and cots are all available.
+Child size bathrobes and slippers, highchairs and cots are all available.

 La Sirena serves incredibly fresh and light Italian dishes throughout the day including homemade cereals, wood-fired Italian cuisines with pizza and seafood and a delicious selection of pastas, salads, raw and cooked seafood and antipasto platters.
 Located at the poolside, La Sirena provides exquisite views over Phang Nga Bay.

 Alternatively, the Thai restaurant Nahmyaa, takes inspiration from the fragrant and heady spices of Thai street food cooking.
 Mouth-watering bites include fish cakes and sates, noodle soups, curries and stir-fried dishes.
 During the evening, dishes with multiple flavor levels and combinations are on are best in show using a wide array of the freshest seafood including whole grilled fish, river prawns and crabs.

 On top of these, the Lobby Lounge and Aqua Bar provide the perfect spots to enjoy a lazy afternoon smoothie or expertly crafted cocktail.
 For those looking to pamper their bodies with healthy living, the Como Shambhala cuisine provides utterly delicious menus using organic ingredients rich in vitamins and minerals.